Ingredients For Pasta dough

 - Reserved pumpkin puree

-The Head Chef at The Seafood Ristorante in St Andrews, Jamie Mackinnon, shares with us a delicious Roasted Pumpkin and Ricotta Agnolotti, Sage and Toasted Pine Nut Butter recipe
+Give it a go!
+A delicious Roasted Pumpkin and Ricotta Agnolotti, Sage and Toasted Pine Nut Butter recipe

 Autumn is here and on the run-up to Halloween, British pumpkins are thriving and bang in season.
 If you aren’t up for carving, roasted pumpkin is the perfect way to enjoy this seasonal vegetable in a dish.